agentrickard/workbench_access/README.md

 * *Menu* schemes will support any node type (also called a _bundle_).

-* *Taxonomy* schemes will support any entity type that has a taxonomy term entity reference field, so long as that field does not create an infinite loop by referring to itself.
+* *Taxonomy* schemes will support any entity type that has a Taxonomy Term entity reference field, so long as that field does not create an infinite loop by referring to itself.